 This policy is also mentioned here because the case studies have shown some original practices.
 Land banking, one way to achieve public land regulation, is a costly policy and not all cities can afford it.
 But the case studies (especially Rennes) have shown some less costly practices, based most often on negotiations, exchanges and private-public partnerships rather than on pure land banking.
 Rennes is a medium-size city (population of the urban region: 521 000 inhabitants), however it is facing urban sprawl just like larger cities.
-Examples of practices experimented in Rennes are as follows. (i) By controlling land (public land banking) or the use of land (land-use regulative plans), the city of Rennes influences the localisation of new urban developments and the type of this development (density, residential/economic activities). (ii) A land action to preserve agriculture has been designed and starts to be implemented.
-The Communauté d'agglomération builds land banking of agricultural zones and exchanges these plots of agricultural land with farmers owning grounds at the fringe of the urban agglomeration: the farmers transfer their plots of land to the city authority and receive in exchange larger plots situated further from the city (the objective here is also to keep agricultural activities). (iii) But to constitute public land banking represents a important cost for the public budget; that is why negotiation between the authorities and local property developers is developed, to control the building of new dwellings and the type of housing built in the city controlition to municipalities to buy lands if the municipality has the ability to build an integrated urban project (housing, services, transport).
-In the programme of measures proposed for Rennes (chapter 2), a further proposal is made: the Communauté d'agglomération could provide a financial help to municipalities that would agree to control their residential development (in a way, this can be seen as a funding for the maintenance of the natural l
+Examples of practices experimented in Rennes are as follows. (i) By controlling land (public land banking) or the use of land (land-use regulative plans), the city of Rennes influences the localisation of new urban developments and the type of this development (density. residential/economic activities). (ii) A land action to preserve agriculture has been designed and starts to be implemented.
+The Communauté d'agglomération builds land banking of agricultural zones and exchanges these plots of agricultural land with farmers owning grounds at the fringe of the urban agglomeration: the farmers transfer their plots of land to the city authority and receive in exchange larger plots situated further from the city (the objective here is also to keep agricultural activities). (iii) But to constitute public land banking represents a important cost for the public budget; that is why negotiation between the authorities and local property developers is developed, to control the building of new dwellings and the type of housing built in the city centre.
+For example, the authority transfers grounds to private developers provided that they develop housing types leading at least to some density threshold or provided that they include social housing in their projects.
+The authorities also use financial incentives: currently, Rennes Métropole gives a financial contribution to municipalities to buy lands if the municipality has the ability to build an integrated urban project (housing, services, transport).
+In the programme of measures proposed for Rennes (chapter 2), a further proposal is made: the Communauté d'agglomération could provide a financial help to municipalities that would agree to control their residential development (in a way, this can be seen as a funding for the maintenance of the natural landscapes).

-&lt;sup>14 As said in the introduction, this policy was not quantitatively evaluated.
+17 As said in the introduction, this policy was not quantitatively evaluated.

-&lt;sup>15 Politiques spatiales et transports - Le rôle des incitations réglementaires et fiscales, Conclusions de la Table Ronde de la CEMT n° 124, Paris, 7-8 November 2002.
+18 Politiques spatiales et transports - Le rôle des incitations réglementaires et fiscales, Conclusions de la Table Ronde de la CEMT n° 124, Paris, 7-8 November 2002.

-&lt;sup>16 This effect is to some extent taken into consideration in the models.
+19 This effect is to some extent taken into consideration in the models.
 The Helsinki and Stuttgart models include a sub-model of land market or housing market.

-classically, the authority also aims to keep a certain rhythm of building to limit the increase in the price of housing and to avoid an increase in the social segregation.
+More classically, the authority also aims to keep a certain rhythm of building to limit the increase in the price of housing and to avoid an increase in the social segregation.

-For more details on the case city Rennes: see the monographic analysis on Rennes, the Deliverable D4.1, and this Deliverable D7, chapter 2, programme of measures for Rennes.
+For more details on the case city Rennes: see the monographic analysis on Rennes, the Deliverable D4.1, and the Deliverable D7, chapter 2, programme of measures for Rennes.

-1.11.
+2.11.
 Policy recommendation 6: Intermediate housing/urban design, or how to combine household social aspiration and density